Asthma on Campus

 Try to stay away from triggers.
 Many young people on college campuses smoke.
 Try to stay away from smoking areas.

-Take your controller medicines every day or as instructed by your provider.
+Take your controller medicines every day or as instructed by your healthcare provider.

 Make sure your roommates, friends, and dorm leaders know what to do if you have symptoms.
 Know how to get emergency help.